-As we shared in our August newsletter, New York State and New York City have released new laws relating to sexual harassment training.
-Delaware has also recently released new laws on the same topic.
+California, Delaware and New York State and New York City have released new laws relating to sexual harassment training.
 Below, we review the specifics of those requirements, answer frequently asked questions we've received, and detail the ethics and compliance learning content developed by SAI Global to ensure you can meet those requirements.

 New York State

 The new State law mandates that employers have written sexual harassment prevention policies and provide sexual harassment prevention training to all New York employees.
 The training requirements take effect on October 9, 2018 and all employees must be trained by October 9, 2019.
 Every employee must also receive training on an annual basis thereafter (or more frequently).

 On August 24, 2018, the State of New York issued proposed model policies and model training documents, inviting comments from the public on each through September 12, 2018.
 These documents will be finalized after the comment period.
 This process is under way.
 New employees should complete sexual harassment prevention training as quickly as possible, ideally within approximately 30 days.
 The exact time period has yet to be specified.

 The city law, which applies to employers with 15 or more employees, mandates that those employers conduct annual anti-sexual harassment training for all full-time and part-time New York City employees who work more than 80 hours in a calendar year.
 The law takes effect on April 1, 2019 and all employees must be trained by September 1, 2019.
 Like the State law, the city law employees must also be trained on an annual basis thereafter.